ploxhosts/community-bot/README.md

 ## ⚙️Configuration

 Run `git clone --branch main https://github.com/PloxHost-LLC/community-bot` then cd `community-bot` to access your project directory.
-Replace main with another branch is preffered.
+Replace main with another branch is preferred.

 Copy/rename `.env.template` to `.env` and fill out the values: